Who has endorsed Kamala Harris for the 2024 Democratic nomination, and who hasn't yet?

 Notable Democrats who haven't endorsed Harris yet

-Other powerful Democratic figures, like former President Barrack Obama and House Speaker Nancy Pelosi, commended Mr. Biden in the wake of the withdrawal but did not endorse Harris outright.
+Other powerful Democratic figures, like former President Barack Obama and House Speaker Nancy Pelosi, commended Mr. Biden in the wake of the withdrawal but did not endorse Harris outright.

 Obama released a lengthy statement in which he praised Mr. Biden, his former vice president, as "a patriot of the highest order" and "one of America's most consequential presidents."
 His statement did not mention Harris or anyone else as a potential replacement on the Democratic ticket.